acaylor/ajs-blog/content/posts/rancher-desktop.md

 ## Installing Rancher Desktop

 Rancher Desktop can be installed on Windows, macOS, and various Linux distributions.
-The most up to date installation packages will be on the official [GitHub release page.][4]
+The most up to date installation packages will be on the official [documentation.][4]
 This application has an auto-update feature once it is installed onto you system.

 ![rancher_desktop](/images/rancher-desktop.png)